-• The following inputs do not require reference resistors on VRP/VRN:
+The following inputs do not require reference resistors on VRP/VRN:

-'''

-LVDCI_15

-LVDCI_18

-LVDCI_25

-LVDCI_33

-LVDCI_DV2_15

-LVDCI_DV2_18

-LVDCI_DV2_25

-LVDCI_DV2_33

-'''
+LVDCI_15 LVDCI_18 LVDCI_25 LVDCI_33 LVDCI_DV2_15 LVDCI_DV2_18 LVDCI_DV2_25 LVDCI_DV2_33

 - 4. The value of the external reference resistors should be selected to give the desired output impedance.
-If using GTL_DCI, HSTL_DCI, or SSTL_DCI I/O standards, then they should be 50Ω - 5.
-The values of the reference resistors must be within the supported range $(20\Omega 100\Omega)$. - 6.
+If using GTL_DCI, HSTL_DCI, or SSTL_DCI I/O standards, then they should be 50Ω . - 5.
+The values of the reference resistors must be within the supported range.
+Availability of this range is planned for the next release of the Virtex-II Data Sheet (DS031). (~30 to 100Ω) - 6.
 Follow the DCI I/O banking rules: - a.
 V{REF} must be compatible for all of the inputs in the same bank. - b.
 V{CCO} must be compatible for all of the inputs and outputs in the same bank. - c.
-No more than one DCI I/O standard using Single Termination type is allowed per bank.

-- No more than one DCI I/O standard using Split Termination type is allowed per bank. - e.
+No more than one DCI I/O standard using Single Termination type is allowed per bank. - d.
+No more than one DCI I/O standard using Split Termination type is allowed per bank - e.
 Single Termination and Split Termination, Controlled Impedance Driver, and Controlled Impedance Driver with Half Impedance can co-exist in the same bank. - 7.
 Avoid the simultaneous occurrence of these three conditions: - a.
 The D0-D7, INIT, or DOUT pins are used as I/O after configuration - b.
 One (or more) of those pins is a DCI input or output - c.
-The programming file option "DCIUpdateMode" is set to "Quiet"
+The "FreezeDCI" option is set to "Yes"